 Tronçais wood (quercus petraea) is a bit softer and more pliable with a tighter grain.
 It imparts subtler tannins and is generally considered to be better suited for longer aged cognacs.
 The more prevalent limousin (quercus robur) has more robust and balanced wood flavors. with stronger tannins.
 More about barrels can be found on the Maturation page.

 Casks are typically 270 to 450 liters, about 300 is the most common.
 The wood is toasted to various degrees to develop the flavors, but not charred (burned) like American whiskey barrels, which is another reason why french oak flavors are less aggressive.

 Cognac must be aged for a minimum of two years, but it is typically much longer - see the aging classifications above.
 For the first a year to year and a half the barrels are new, or very lightly used previously.
-This is to extract more overt wood flavors up front.
-The cognac is then transferred to older used barrels that are more nuetral, where it can mature gradually without the wood notes overstaying their welcome.
+This is to extract more overt wood flavors upfront which contribute structure.
+The cognac is then transferred to older used barrels that are more neutral, where it can mature gradually without the wood notes overstaying their welcome.
 A cognac may be transferred to different barrels several times throughout the aging process.

 Virtually all cognacs are blends.
 A single bottle may contain anywhere from a handful to hundreds of cognacs from different years, barrels, vineyards, regions, and houses.
 Blending is necessary for a brand to it to maintain a consistent flavor profile at their required volume, which can be a tall order for the largest houses since the output of every harvest and each barrel differs year to year.
 Bigger companies only distill a small portion of their cognac, themselves most of it is commissioned from smaller producers.